 Great News: Maryland Poised to Ban Fox, Coyote, and Raccoon Killing Contests

 Great news for foxes, coyotes, and raccoons in Maryland!
-A bill to ban killing contests targeting these animals was just passed by state legislators and now heads to Gov. Larry Hogan, who is expected to sign it into law.
-Once signed, Maryland will be the eighth state to ban wild animal killing contests.
+A bill to ban killing contests targeting these animals was just passed by state legislators and signed into law to Gov. Larry Hogan.
+Now Maryland is the eighth state to ban wild animal killing contests.

 During wild animal killing contests, participants compete to win cash and prizes for killing the most or the heaviest animals.
 Contestants use digital technology to mimic the sound of prey or young animals in distress and lure unsuspecting animals to their death.
 At events in Maryland like the “Moondog Madness Coyote Tournament” and “Good Ol’ Boys Fall Predator Tournament,” children played among the dead animals and even dragged their lifeless bodies around.